Tips and Resources

 Tony’s Trips Tony Watton shares his stories of rides in Tassie.

 The Tasmanian Trail offers a unique opportunity to experience some of Tasmania’s most beautiful landscapes that are beyond the popular tourist trails.
-The trail winds its way between Devonport in the State’s north and Dover in the south.
-MTB only.
-Note the section from Railton to Devonport is currently closed.
+The trail is made up of tracks, dirt roads, asphalt roads and paths and winds its way between Devonport in the State’s north and Dover in the south.
+MTB only and be prepared for rough conditions.